Would you be interested in learning a POWERFUL new method to make money or attract customers that, until now, has been hidden in plain sight?

 No kidding, I stumbled across a seemingly undiscovered business model that has been completely ignored by entrepreneurial-minded people everywhere.

 It appears that with the intense effort to ride the waves of technological changes happening online, we have failed to recognize the idea to make money offline by creating local community events online.

-This concept of using the software and resources, available on the internet, to create digital events within our own local communities has the potential to be a thriving industry all on its own!
+This concept of using the software and resources, available on the internet, for creating local community events within our own neighborhood has the potential to be a thriving industry all on its own!

 When you think about it, you’ll find that there is an enormous gap for small businesses when it comes to developing digital events online and offline.